Europe’s Most Fun and Friendly City Needs to Be on Your Travel List

 Dublin may be known for its bars, but its residents aren’t all hard drinkers—it’s usually the tourists who come into town and “go on the absolute rip,” as a Dubliner would say.
 Pubs essentially function as the city’s de facto living rooms: places to meet a friend for a few pints, have a snack before you go for dinner, or sit with the papers for an hour or two.
 It’s not all Guinness, either—there are plenty of other solid craft beers.
 Visit Against the Grain to sample a huge array of ales on tap.

-Though the cocktail scene has waned over the last few years, there are still loads of places that do it right—try the Lucky Duck or Peruke & Periwig for top-notch mixology.
-For a city known for its whiskey, Dublin loves its gin, so you can get a decent bucket of G&T almost anywhere.
+Though the cocktail scene has waned over the last few years, there are still loads of places that do it right—try the Lucky Duck, Peruke & Periwig, or The Vintage Cocktail Club for top-notch mixology.
+For a city known for its whisky, Dublin loves its gin, so you can get a decent bucket of G&T almost anywhere.
 Try one of the Irish craft brands like Gunpowder or Shortcross, with a Fever Tree tonic.

-If you’re all about the whisky, check out the Jameson distillery’s Bow Street Experience: For 25 euros, you'll get a full tour and history of the distillery, a comparative tasting of Jameson, Johnny Walker Black, and Jack Daniel's, and a Jameson cocktail served at their swanky bar.
-Here are the coolest places to drink in Dublin.
+If you’re all about the whisky, check out the Jameson distillery’s Bow Street Experience.
+For 25 euros, you'll get a full tour and history of the distillery, a comparative tasting of Jameson, Johnny Walker Black, and Jack Daniel's, and a Jameson cocktail served at their swanky bar.

 Take in the city's best attractions, rain or shine

 Dublin doesn't have the best reputation when it comes to weather.
 But it does have an inordinate amount of warm, welcoming pubs and grand museums that make drying off and hiding out ridiculously easy.
 All of Dublin's national museums are totally free, so check out some of the local archaeology or natural history (Ireland has plenty of both), as well as the Irish Museum of Modern Art.